 The University adopted policy SA0875 - Firearms in response to state law Public Chapter 1061, which generally allows full-time employees to carry a concealed handgun on certain University property if they have a valid handgun carry permit.
-Policies and procedures exist for eligible employees to carry concealed handguns in certain areas of the UTHSC campus.
+Policies and procedures exist for eligible employees to carry concealed handguns in certain areas of the UT Health Science Center campus.
 Strict adherence to SA 0875 is required.
 The University permits employees to carry or possess firearms on University property only as authorized by law.
 Unless authorized by Section 3 of SA 0875 policy, an employee shall not possess or carry a firearm on University property or while acting within the course and scope of their University employment.
-A copy of SA0875 can be found at <a href="mailto:policies/health-safety-risk-management-
+A copy of SA0875 can be found at policy.tennessee.edu/ut-system-policies/health-safety-risk-management-policies